 Staying in hotel accommodation in London is a great treat – but not as much of a treat as a visit to a magical chocolate factory!

-While it might seem like the stuff of dreams, people staying in luxury London hotels this year can enjoy the wonderful world of Willy Wonka on the West End stage.
+While it might seem like the stuff of dreams, people staying in the montcalm london marble arch hotel this year can enjoy the wonderful world of Willy Wonka on the West End stage.

 Charlie and the Chocolate Factory opened at the Theatre Royal Drury Lane in June, bringing the magic of Roald Dahl’s children’s classic to amazed audiences.